annopolis230/homelab-portfolio/README.md

 2. **Consolidate self‑hosting** — applications I rely on (blog, analytics, game servers) run on hardware I control.
 3. **Version control** — Git functions as a change‑log.

+Read the files in `docs/` for more details!

 ## High‑Level Architecture

 | Layer | Components | Notes |